HISPlayer/UnityAndroid-SDK/hisplayer-api.md

     * **public List \<DRM_Token\> DRMTokens**: List of the DRM tokens for each URL.
     * **public List <AdsProperties> adsProperties**: List of properties to configure advertisement insertions for each player in the scene.
 This API is not supported for Android.
 Supported Platform: [WebGL](https://hisplayer.github.io/UnityWebGL-SDK/#/).
     * **public int startingBitrate**: The bitrate in bps the player will try to start playing.
 Setting it to 0 will make the player start with the lowest track.
 This API is not supported for Android.
 Supported Platform: [WebGL](https://hisplayer.github.io/UnityWebGL-SDK/#/).
-    * **public int manifestTimeout**: The manifest request connection timeout, in milliseconds.
-Zero means unlimited.
-Defaults to 10000 milliseconds.
-Not visible in the Editor.
-This API is not supported for Android.
-Supported Platform: [WebGL](https://hisplayer.github.io/UnityWebGL-SDK/#/).
-    * **public int segmentsTimeout**: The segments requests connection timeout, in milliseconds.
-Zero means unlimited.
-Defaults to 5000 milliseconds.
-Not visible in the Editor.
-This API is not supported for Android.
-Supported Platform: [WebGL](https://hisplayer.github.io/UnityWebGL-SDK/#/).

 * **public struct DRM_Token**: Information for the DRM token:
     * **public string tokenKey**: Key of the token associated with the url.